Skip to main content

 • drive in case of access regulation if prefects have implemented an emergency scheme during pollution episodes.

-In these cases, only the most eco-friendly vehicles (bearing the number 0, 1, 2, or 3, depending on the tolerance level set by the authorities) can drive in the restricted areas and benefit from parking facilities.
+In these cases, only the most eco-friendly vehicles (bearing the number 0, 1, 2, or 3, depending on the local tolerance level) can drive in the restricted areas and benefit from parking facilities.
 The most polluting vehicles can't drive in the area.

 How to get your Air Quality Certificate